cs1302uga/cs1302-minesweeper-alpha/README.md

 a token, then the quoted literals are separated by `/`.
 If the contents of a token are surrounded by `()` marks, then that token can only take on a value of the type expressed in parentheses.

-Syntax format strings are provided in this document in order to help you, the student, understand how syntactically correct commands could potentially be inputted by the player.
-These strings do not directly correspond to anything in the Java programming language.
-You should be able to use the information provided in these syntax format strings to parse commands entered by the user.

 #### Revealing a Square